 · surgery is done on the wrong patient.

-Shockingly, there is no federal reporting requirement when hospitals leave needles, sponges or other items in patients during a surgery.
+Shockingly, there is no federal reporting requirement when hospitals leave needles, sponges, or other items in patients during surgery.
 However, research studies and government data suggest it happens between 4,500 and 6,000 times a year.
 That’s almost twice government estimates of about 3000 cases, and sponges account for more than two-thirds of these incidents.